High Traffic Commercial Flooring Handbook

 - FAQs on Commercial LVT

-Identify High Traffic Flooring Areas
+Identify High Traffic Commercial Flooring Areas

 The following are some of the more common areas in need of high traffic commercial flooring:

 - Entrances and exits are naturally part of the conversation — no matter the space.
 It’s important to take into account the impact and conditions of your flooring.
 A common solution involves installing an entry system that will help cut down on the dirt and moisture brought inside.
-A targeted approach of 20-30 feet of walk off material addressing the outdoor entry, vestibule and beyond will proactively prevent soil from being tracked into your space.
+A targeted approach of 20-30 feet of walk off material addressing the outdoor entry, vestibule and beyond proactively prevents soil from being tracked into your space.

 - Common areas, such as lobbies, cafeterias and waiting rooms, all endure an incredible amount of foot traffic, not to mention the aforementioned issue with debris being tracked in from outside.